dabrahams/SPMBuildToolSupport/README.md

 2. Make your plugin inherit from `SPMBuildToolPlugin` and implement its `buildCommands` method (instead of inheriting from `BuildToolPlugin` and implementing `createBuildCommands`).
 This project contains several examples.
-There are three kind of build commands:
+There are two kind of build commands:

-   - `.swift`: an invocation of swift itself, e.g. to run a script
    - `.targetInThisPackage(name:)`: an invocation of an executable target in the same package as the plugin.
    - `.preInstalled(file:)` an invocation of an executable not built as part of the package.

 3. To turn a `PackagePlugin.Path` or a `Foundation.URL` into a string that will be recognized by the